Pauline Crawley

-Pauline Crawley (September 11, 1924 – September 18, 2003) was a fourth outfielder who played in the All-American Girls Professional Baseball League.
+Pauline Crawley (September 11, 1924 – September 18, 2003) was a fourth outfielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 4", 145 lb., she batted and threw right handed.

 Born in Phoenix, Arizona, the diminutive Pauline Crawley was a surehanded outfielder with a strong throwing arm.
-Unfortunately, she played in parts of only two seasons in the league over a six-year span due to a severe knee injury.
+She played in parts of only two seasons in the league over a six-year span due to a severe knee injury.

 Crawley started to play softball at age 11 in a Phoenix league.
 Her softball team was a perennial participant in national tournaments.
 She earned her nickname ″Hedy″ as a teenager, because she kiddingly said that she bore resemblance to Hedy Lamarr, one of her favorite movie stars.
 Her close friend Joanne Winter, a pitcher who had joined the league in its inaugural 1943 season, arranged for her to try out with future Hall of Famer Max Carey, by then the league's president.
 She was accepted by Carey and assigned to the Peoria Redwings for the start of the 1946 season.